 The architecture of the stadium is breathtaking.
 The stadium matches the campus in a style known as Tuscan Vernacular Revival and utilizes textured sandstone from a quarry in Lyons, Colorado and red-tiled roofing.
 The playing surface was switched from synthetic turf to natural grass in 1999.

-If you are a visiting team fan, you'll likely find friendlies on the first tier in the northwest corner of the stadium.
-The student section takes up the entire first tier of south endzone seating wrapping from section 110 in the southwest corner to section 117 which ends at the 50 yardline on the east side.
+If you are a fan of the visiting team, you'll likely find friendlies on the first tier in the northwest corner of the stadium.
+The student section takes up the entire first tier of south end zone seating wrapping from section 110 in the southwest corner to section 117 which ends at the 50 yardline on the east side.

 If you know anything about Colorado, you probably know that almost the entire state is known for micro-brew pubs and Boulder is no different.
 An absolute must-stop while in town is the Mountain Sun Pub & Brewery.
 Order a glass of Blackberry Wheat to go along with the delicious Date Night Burger which includes roasted poblano peppers, hickory smoked bacon, melted goat cheese, and a date purée.